Skip to main content

 • Transforming payloads using schemas (field mapping, enrichment, format conversion).

-• Applying statistics to streams to produce summary events.
+• Applying statistics to a single topic stream (1→1) to produce summary events.

 • Enforcing schemas for validation and routing.